RebelToolbox/RebelDocumentation/api/class_projectsettings.rst

 | *Default* | ``true`` |
 +-----------+----------+

 If ``true``, enables vertical synchronization.
 This eliminates tearing that may appear in moving scenes, at the cost of higher input latency and stuttering at lower framerates.
-If ``false``, vertical synchronization will be disabled, however, many platforms will enforce it regardless (such as mobile platforms and HTML5).
+If ``false``, vertical synchronization will be disabled, however, many platforms will enforce it regardless (such as the mobile and Web platforms).

 ----